niolabs/docs/docs/service-design-patterns/environment-variables.md

 ## Different Environments

 A large-scale {{ book.product }} system will generally run in multiple environments.
-There are several examples of this:
+Here are several examples:

 1. A multi-tenant setup where the same project runs in many different locations.
 For example, a smart retail store system where the project runs in every store.
 2. A staging environment used for validation and testing.